atruong39/cse15l-lab-reports/Lab Report 2/lab-report-2-week4.md

 Output for the version where it was failing was an infinite loop.

 The issue with the failure-inducing input was that there was additional characters after the last markdown link.
-Our bug was at line 21, where it assumes that the last markdown link will be at the end of the markdown file.
+The bug was at line 21, where we make the assumption that the last markdown link will be at the end of the markdown file.
 As a result, after the `while` loop goes through the last markdown link, we got the symptom of an infinite loop in which `currentIndex` is simply assigned to the value `closeParen + 1`.

 ## Bug 2: